bcgsc/mavis/docs/source/usermanual.rst

 There is a `basic perl script <https://svn.bcgsc.ca/svn/SVIA/svmerge/tools/generate_ensembl_json.pl>`_ to generate the json file using a connection to the `Ensembl <http://uswest.ensembl.org/index.html>`_ perl api.

+.. _reference-files-template-metadata:

-Template metadata file
+Template Metadata
 ,,,,,,,,,,,,,,,,,,,,,,,,

 This is the file which contains the band information for the chromosomes.
-Found here: `UCSC hg19 cytoband file <http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz>`_.
 This is only used during visualization.

+**Examples:**

+- `UCSC hg19 cytoband file <http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz>`_.

 .. code-block:: text